Vision Therapy for Brain Injury & Head Injury Rehabilitation

 The Neuro-Optometric Rehabilitation Association (NORA) inducted Dr. Briana Larson as a Fellow (FNORA) during its 2014 Annual Conference at North Carolina.
 A Fellow of the Neuro-Optometric Rehabilitation Association (FNORA) designation is recognition of a professional’s highest level of competence in clinical abilities and scientific knowledge in the field of Neuro-Optometric Rehabilitation.

-Currently, there are only fifteen (15) FNORA professionals in the United States.
+Currently, there are only twenty one (21) FNORA professionals in the United States.
 Dr. Larson is the lone practicing optometrist in Texas with an FNORA credential.

 Prominence of Vision Problems Related to Brain Injury